 This blog has been designed as your one stop shop for setting up your new ThermaData WiFi instrument and ThermaData Studio software.
 You’ll find below a handy guide walking you through step-by-step how to download the ThermaData Studio software and connect your unit to the software, as well as how to start setting up the instrument.
 Next week you’ll find another blog discussing the latest feature ‘Auto-Archive’ and then last but not least part 3 discussing the different methods of viewing your transmitted data.

-So first things first you’re going to want to install the software onto your pc.
-You can do this by visiting the link below, once downloaded open the software.
+So first things first you’re going to want to install the software onto your PC.
+You can do this by visiting the link below.
+Once downloaded open the software.

 Next you’ll need to connect your ThermaData WiFi unit to the internet, you can do this one of two ways.
 The first is connecting it directly to a PC or Laptop via USB or you can also hotspot from your phone or tablet.

-To connect via the internet simply plug in your ThermaData WiFi unit to your pc using the USB cable provided.
+To connect via the internet simply plug in your ThermaData WiFi unit to your PC using the USB cable provided.
 Open ThermaData Studio and select ‘ThermaData®’ tab in the top bar, from there we can locate the ‘Connect Instrument to WiFi’ button.

-Once you we have clicked on that you can select the appropriate WiFi connection from the drop down menu and enter the necessary details.
-You’ll see a green bar load across the screen while it is searching for the available networks.
+Once you have clicked on that you can select the appropriate WiFi network from the drop down menu and enter the necessary details.
+You’ll see a bar load across the screen while it is searching for the available networks.
 If the network you are looking for does not appear, you can also manually type in the Network Name, select WPA2 as the Encryption, and then enter the Network Password.
 Now that it has found the correct network the device has connected and is displaying a WiFi signal indicator and a cloud in the top left hand corner of the LCD.

 Alternatively we can also connect the device by using a hotspot from a tablet or phone.
 First we need to hold down the ‘Start’ and ‘Max/Min’ buttons until the logger LCD displays ‘SEt UP’.
 From here we need to locate the Wi-Fi settings on the mobile phone/tablet and scan for available networks.
-You will see an item that corresponds with your device (it will have a number in the name which matches the serial number printed on the rear label of your device).
-(For example: ThermaData WiFi D17061188).
+You will see an item that corresponds with your device (it will have a number in the name which matches the serial number printed on the rear label of your device.
+For example: ThermaData WiFi D17061188).
 Now that we are connected to the ThermaData WiFi, we can use the mobile/tablet’s browser and either enter http://my.thermadatawifi or http://192.168.1.1

 *An important note at this stage is that this page will only load correctly, if the logger still says ‘Set up’ & the mobile/tablet is connected to the ThermaData WiFi’s ‘hotspot’.